Methodology

 England

-All 3 and 4 year-olds are entitled to 15 hours per week of free early years provision and childcare for 38 weeks of the year.
+Working parents of children aged 9 months to 2 years old are entitled to 15 hours per week of funded early year provision and childcare for 38 weeks a year, this will go up to 30 hours in September 2025.
+Some 2 year-olds from disadvantaged backgrounds are entitled to 15 hours per week for 38 weeks per year.
+All 3 and 4 year-olds are entitled to 15 hours per week of funded early years provision and childcare for 38 weeks of the year.
 Working parents of 3 and 4 year-olds are entitled to a further 15 hours per week (totalling 30 hours) for 38 weeks.
-Some 2 year-olds from disadvantaged backgrounds are entitled to 15 hours per week for 38 weeks per year.

 The Early Years Foundation Stage (EYFS) is a single regulatory and quality framework for the provision of learning, development and care for children in all registered early years settings between birth and the academic year in which they turn 5.